japila-books/spark-sql-internals/mkdocs/spark-sql-SparkPlan.md

+title: SparkPlan

-== [[SparkPlan]] SparkPlan Contract -- Physical Operators in Physical Query Plan of Structured Query
+# SparkPlan -- Physical Operators in Physical Query Plan of Structured Query

 `SparkPlan` is the <<contract, contract>> of *physical operators* to build a *physical query plan* (aka _query execution plan_).